jasonfilippou/agile-bank/README.md

 }
 ```

-We have configured the tokens to last 5 hours by default, but you can
+The token has been configured to last 5 hours by default, but you can
 tune that by changing the value of the variable `JWT_TOKEN_VALIDITY` in the `Constants` class.

-To make things easy, every account / transaction API call we subsequently make has the
+To make things easy, in the provided POSTMAN collection, every account / transaction API call we subsequently make has the
 string `Bearer {{BEARER_TOKEN}}` in the `Authorization` header, where `BEARER_TOKEN`
 is a POSTMAN variable.
 So just add the token as a variable in your POSTMAN environment called `BEARER_TOKEN`: